apecloud/kubeblocks-addons/examples/postgresql/README.md

 cloud.google.com/l4-rbs: "enabled" # for internet
 ```

-Please consulant your cloud provider for more accureate and update-to-date infomation.
+Please consult your cloud provider for more accurate and update-to-date information.

 ### [Upgrade](upgrade.yaml)